-I. Long-Term Obligations
+H. Long-Term Obligations - Leases

-Long-term obligations such as bonds and notes are recorded at government-wide level for the governmental activities.
+Long-term obligations such as lease are recorded at government-wide level for the governmental activities.
 Amount payable within one year are classified as noncurrent liabilities due within one year on the government-wide statement of net position.